 Mtr.
 Maggie Helwig

-Maggie was ordained priest in the Anglican church in January 2012, and has served as the assistant curate at St Timothy’s, North Toronto.
-She has lived near St Stephen’s for most of her adult life (currently in the Alexandra Park area, a few minutes to the south) and is very excited to be joining the parish as their priest.
-She hopes to work with the congregation and the community to revitalize their long tradition of engaged urban ministry in the Catholic tradition.
+Maggie has lived near St Stephen’s for most of her adult life (currently in the Alexandra Park area, a few minutes to the south), and is delighted to be part of a parish with such a long history of engaged urban ministry in the Anglo-Catholic tradition, and of a Kensington Market community alive with art, activism and social concern.

 Mtr.
 Andrea Budgey